nsmonagh/Flex-Bison-Postal-Address-Analyzer/README.md

 ## U.S. Postal Address Analyzer

-A command line application used to syntatically analyze and parse U.S. postal addresses.
+A command line application used to syntactically analyze and parse U.S. postal addresses.

 ## Installation and Setup Instructions